top of page

 There are some places I would like to go back to but only for specific reasons, like Indonesia only for Scuba.

-However, one month in the Philippines was just not enough, I can't wait to go back and explore, there is so much to see and I could easily spend a full six months there.
+However, two months in the Philippines was just not enough, I can't wait to go back and explore, there is so much to see and I could easily spend a full six months there.

 The cliff jumping spot in Salagdoong, Siquijor